 The credit is 20% of your qualified fuel cell electric generating equipment expenditures or \$1,500, whichever is less.
 There is no limit on the number of fuel cell units your business may purchase during the year; however, the credit cannot exceed \$1,500 for each unit purchased.
-The credit will be allowed for the tax year in which the fuel cell electric generating equipment is placed in service.
+The credit will be and 606(i)